I Wrote for Love a Plenty

 Sonnet 116

-My Selena, by the light of the moon
+My Selena—by the light of the moon,

-Looks far more radiant than any sun’s command;
+Looks fairer far than sun’s dominion grand;

-For moonlight ever is a lover’s boon
+For moonlight is the truest lover’s boon

-When velvet darkness cloaks the dream soaked land.
+When velvet darkness cloaks the dream-soaked land.

-As if to cast aspersions on sweet love,
+As if to cast aspersions upon love,

-Ephemeral shadows let me steal a kiss
+Ephemeral shadows—let me steal a kiss

-Until again we bathe in silver light,
+Till we again bathe in that argent light,

-And soon endure another cloud’s eclipse,
+Then soon endure another cloud eclipse,

-Oh that this moonlit night should ever last,
+Would that this moonlit night should ever last,

 And I, your beauty, here and ever, clasp.